BeastnodeG/ttgrindworks/README.md

 Alders mods for [Toontown: The Grindworks](https://github.com/ToontownGrindworks/grindworks)

 ## Installation
-Download the zip mod you want under [releases](https://github.com/BeastnodeG/ttgrindworks/releases) (Do not download the source code)
+Download the zip for the mod you want under [releases](https://github.com/BeastnodeG/ttgrindworks/releases) (Do not download the source code)

 **Windows / Linux:**